ayshon/Semejo-Maps/README.md

 # Semejo-Maps
 ECE297 Geographic Information System (GIS) Project

+The application used the OpenStreetMap database and an intuitive Graphical User Interface (GUI) to display city information.
+Other features included an intersection finder, route finder, map zooming and panning.
+Users could load other city information as well.

 The code is private to avoid academic offenses.

 The project was divided into 4 milestones: